Dallinger/Dockerfiles/README.md

 ## Installation continued (all systems)

 Run ``` docker-compose up -d ``` .
 This will pull in all the containers necessary and start them in detached mode.
-This pulling of containers may take a few minutes (depending on your internet connection speed).

 After the process has completed, to see the status of the containers:
 ``` docker-compose ps ```